aclark-aquaveo/harmonica/doc/source/simple_python.rst

 TPXO support all ocean locations, but the ADCIRC database is restricted to one or the other.

 .. literalinclude:: ../../tutorials/python_api/test.py
-   :lines: 22-36
+   :lines: 19-33
    :lineno-match:

-The next section of code sets up the tidal harmonic extraction interface.
+The next section of code sets up the tidal harmonic extraction interfaces.
 For the ADCIRC extractors, the tidal region must be specified at construction.

 .. literalinclude:: ../../tutorials/python_api/test.py
-   :lines: 39-46
+   :lines: 36-43
    :lineno-match:

 The ADCIRC and LeProvost extractors can also provide frequencies, earth tidal reduction factors, amplitudes, nodal factors,